-- (a) Highlight THREE advantages of outsourcing value chain activities.
-(3 marks) - (b) Summarise FOUR benefits of the differentiation strategy to an organisation.
-(4 marks) - (c) Scenario planning involves building organisational awareness of what could happen so that leaders may spot warning signs of brewing challenges and respond accordingly.

-Examine FOUR types of scenario planning.

-- (a) Highlight FOUR strategies that an organisation could employ to mitigate challenges of strategic plan development.
-(4 marks) - (b) Successful strategic management involves monitoring key drivers for change and developing agile strategies that can adapt to evolving circumstances.

-In view of the above statement, evaluate FIVE drivers of change.
+QUES [] (a) TION FOUR Highlight THREE advantages of outsourcing value chain activities.
+(3 marks) (b) Summarise FOUR benefits of the differentiation strategy to an organisation.
+(4 marks) (c) Scenario planning involves building organisational awareness of what could happen so that leade warning signs of brewing challenges and respond accordingly. ers may spot Examine FOUR types of scenario planning.
+(Total (8 marks) : 15 marks) QUES (a) TION FIVE Highlight FOUR strategies that an organisation could employ to mitigate challenges of st development. rategic plan (4 marks) (b) Successful strategic management involves monitoring key drivers for change and developing ag that can adapt to evolving circumstances. ile strategies In view of the above statement, evaluate FIVE drivers of change.
+(5 marks)